vereis/blog/apps/blog/priv/posts/20250521144307_my_take_on_consciousness.md

 I'll continue the rest of the post with this in mind.

-## Pansychism
+## Panpsychism

-I think the most interesting take on `consciousness` is the idea of [pansychism](https://en.wikipedia.org/wiki/Pansychism).
+I think the most interesting take on `consciousness` is the idea of [panpsychism](https://en.wikipedia.org/wiki/Panpsychism).

-Pansychism is the idea that `consciousness` is a fundamental property of the universe, and that all things have some degree of `consciousness`.
+Panpsychism is the idea that `consciousness` is a fundamental property of the universe, and that all things have some degree of `consciousness`.

 This is a very interesting idea, and one that I think is worth exploring.